 Beyond the Christmas activities, the bakeries and restaurants in Solvang offer delicious and authentic Danish pastries and tasty American favorites.
 There are also some amazing local vineyards with wine-tasting opportunities.
 For shoppers – this little town has everything from holiday-inspired souvenirs to fantastic antique and boutique finds.

 Solvang is just one hour north of Santa Barbara or 2.5 hours north of Los Angeles.
-You can stay in Solvang at one of the boutique hotels or cute Inns in town.
+You can stay in Solvang at one of the boutique hotels or cute inns in town.
 Or, many people visit as a day trip from Santa Barbara.
-During December, you can also enjoy relatively fair weather in Solvang, with temperatures ranging from about 40°F to 67°F.
+During December, you can also enjoy relatively fair weather in Solvang, with temperatures ranging from about 40°F to 67°F. All of these things make Solvang one of the best places to spend Christmas.

 Recommended by: Janelle Axton – Make the Trip Matter

-One of the prettiest Christmas towns in Upstate New York’s Adirondack Mountains, Lake Placid is a beautiful lakeside village recognized for its winter sports.
+One of the prettiest and best places to spend Christmas is in Upstate New York’s Adirondack Mountains.
+Lake Placid is a beautiful lakeside village recognized for its winter sports.
 It was home to the 1932 and 1980 Winter Olympic Games.

 If you want a taste of an authentic Christmas market, take a stroll around Lake Placid’s Holiday Village.
 From early to mid-December, you can enjoy magical Christmas displays, a Jingle Bell Run, Santa visits, an ugly sweater party, ice skating, and dances.
 There is also some great shopping with authentic festive trinkets.